Vegan Ramen

 Directions

 Heat sesame oil in a saucepan.
-Add garlic and ginger; cook 1 minute.
+Add garlic and ginger; cook for 1 minute.

 Add mushrooms and cook until soft.